Santhoshkumar-p/speech-processing/README.md

 Deep learning has revolutionized speech and text processing, taking it to new heights.
 But how do we build speech recognition models?
 It's not as straightforward as it seems.
 There are different approaches, each with its own complexities.
 Let's dive into building three different models for three different types of speech inputs.
 1. Frame Level Speech Recognition
 2. Automatic Speech Recognition: Utterance to Phoneme transcription
-3. Attention-based end-to-end speech-to-text model
+3. Attention-based end-to-end speech-to-text model with Transformer

 ## 1. Frame Level Speech Recognition